rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/fortios_vpnssl_traversal_leak.md

-FortiOS system file leak through SSL VPN via specially crafted HTTP resource requests.

-A path traversal vulnerability in the FortiOS SSL VPN web portal may allow an unauthenticated attacker to download FortiOS system files through specially crafted HTTP resource requests.

 ## Vulnerable Application

-This module reads logins and passwords in clear text from the `/dev/cmdb/sslvpn_websession` file.
-This vulnerability affects (FortiOS 5.4.6 to 5.4.12, FortiOS 5.6.3 to 5.6.7 and FortiOS 6.0.0 to 6.0.4).
+Fortinet FortiOS versions 5.4.6 to 5.4.12, 5.6.3 to 5.6.7 and 6.0.0 to 6.0.4 are vulnerable to
+a path traversal vulnerability within the SSL VPN web portal which allows unauthenticated attackers to download FortiOS system files through specially crafted HTTP requests.

+This module exploits this vulnerability to read the usernames and passwords of users currently logged into the FortiOS SSL VPN, which are stored in plaintext in the `/dev/cmdb/sslvpn_websession` file on the VPN server.

 ## Verification Steps